karpushchenko/auv-iitk.github.io/_posts/2016-11-30-i2-Browser-v-180-changelog.md

 - Fixed a bug with the functioning of the «Back» button on some sites
 - Fixed a bug occuring when you close a window in incognito mode

+We are constantly improving, so please let us know if you have any suggestions.
+[Contact us](mailto:info@i2.si)